 Iran and Kuwait have held talks on the construction of a 350-mile pipeline that would bring Iranian gas to Kuwait.
-The two sides have apparently reached agreement on volumes (8.5 million cubic meters of gas would go to Kuwait each day) but not on price.43 There are also discussions reported between Iran and Iraq on constructing pipelines to facilitate oil and gas swaps between the two.
+The two sides have apparently reached agreement on volumes (8.5 million cubic meters of gas would go to Kuwait each day) but not on price.
+There are also discussions reported between Iran and Iraq on constructing pipelines to facilitate oil and gas swaps between the two.
 No firm movement on any of these projects is evident.

 Iran has sought to use its close relations with Iraq to evade banking and energy sanctions.
-As noted above, the United States has sanctioned an Iraqi bank that has cooperated with Iran's efforts.
+As noted above, the United States has sanctioned an Iraqi bank that has cooperated with Iran's efforts, and then lifted those sanctions when the bank reduced its exposure to the Iranian financial sector.
 The United States has pressed Iraq to inspect flights from Iran to Syria to enforce cooperation with U.N. sanctions that ban Iran from exporting arms.